mienaikoe/ziyu/Chapters/Chapter2.md

   “Um.
 No she left a few clicks ago.”

-  He was still catching his breath, “You - You need to find a way to get this to her before the vote today.”
+  He was still catching his breath, “You - You need to find a way to get this to her as soon as possible.”

   “Okay, slow down.
 What’s this about?”

+	“It's about the frost“

 -------